Sitecore/MVP-Site/README.md

     * Launch a Nuget Server container with preview packages
     * Build the solution containers
     * Launch the solution containers  (The last container may take a minute to create/start, as it waits for CM and ID to be *healthy*.)

+    The sites can take a few mins to come up.
+Check they're listed in Traefik by hitting http://localhost:8079/dashboard

+6. Run `dotnet sitecore login` to have your CLI authenticated with the MVP Sitecore instance

+7. Run `dotnet sitecore ser push` to push the content items to Sitecore

+8. Run `dotnet sitecore publish` to publish the content items

+9. Browse the the rendering host URL in your browser

 ## Troubleshooting